A closer look at Heron Therapeutics Inc. (HRTX) is warranted

 Are institutional investors increasing their holdings in HRTX shares?

 The recent increase in stakes in HRTX appears to be a result of several institutional investors and hedge funds increasing their positions.
-SSgA Funds Management, Inc.’s position in HRTX has increased by 26.35% in the first quarter.
-The company now owns 16,328,796 shares of the stock, with a value of $62.87 million, following the purchase of 3,405,427 additional shares during the last quarter.
-During the last quarter, the company picked up 12,232,267 additional shares for a total stake of worth $47.09 million, bringing number of shares owned by the company to 12,232,267.
+Franklin Advisers, Inc.’s position in HRTX has increased by 0.47% in the first quarter.
+The company now owns 11,798,659 shares of the stock, with a value of $45.42 million, following the purchase of 55,001 additional shares during the last quarter.
+SSgA Funds Management, Inc. made another decreased to its shares in HRTX during the first quarter, downing its stake by -45.87%.

-During the first quarter, Franklin Advisers, Inc. added a 6,422 position in HRTX.
-UBS O’Connor LLC purchased an additional 0.3 million shares in the last quarter, increasing its holdings by 3.03%, now holding 10.14 million shares worth $39.06 million.

 Leave a Reply